bclay/pamentor/index.md

 ##Beginner Guides
 To help you learn to hack we have our archive of [tech talks](./TechTalks) and [content](./guide) developed by the team on lots of useful topics.

+##Mentor Pairing

++ You submit a request online at [live.pennapps.com](live.pennapps.com) detailing your question or issue.

++ The PennApps Mentorship team receives the request and finds an available mentor that we believe fits your needs.

++ The Mentorship team sends you an email with the mentor's contact information.
+Once you receive an email, please contact the mentor and arrange a place to meet.
+We suggest Mentorship Central, located in the Engineering Cafe, as an easily identifiable location.
+If you have any questions, feel free to come to Mentorship Central.

 ##The Dining Philosophers Partnership